 We provide services to non-immigrant investors applying for the E-2 (Treaty Investor) and L-1 (Intra-Company Transferee) categories, as well as counsel immigrant investors applying for permanent residence under the EB-5 Program.

-In EB-5 immigrant petition cases, we represent clients who invest into a qualified project or making an investment through an approved regional center.
-In addition, we represent developers who are to develop a regional center, prepare a petition for a regional center designation, help develop a contract with an existing regional center to raise EB-5 capital for development projects, structure EB-5 project, prepare transactions and offer documents for EB-5 capital raise, and advise clients on all aspects of EB-5 and applicable securities regulation.
+In EB-5 immigrant petition cases, we represent clients who invest into a qualified project or make an investment through an approved regional center.
+In addition, we represent developers who are planning to develop a regional center, prepare a petition for a regional center designation, help develop a contact with an existing regional center to raise EB-5 capital for development projects, structure EB-5 project, prepare transactions and offer documents for EB-5 capital raise, and advise clients on all aspects of EB-5 and applicable securities regulation.

 EMPLOYMENT OF FOREIGN NATIONALS

 Bousquet Holstein attorneys consult employers and foreign nationals in preparing employment-based petitions, specifically in the following visa categories: